All Episodes

 Bob Fisher, the South Dakota businessman in 2012, helped bring together a group of more than 200 conservatives from across the country to unite around Rick Santorum's candidacy, an event in Houston.

-But that puts them right in line with the establishment.
+But that puts them right in line with the establishment, which is trying to stop Trump.

-I mean, I I've I've uh enough of of that.
+I mean, enough of that.

-Let's let's go back to the soundbite circle.
+Let's go back to the soundbites here.

-Talking about Kasich staying in, Kasich, the last great hope of the Republican Party.
+I want you to rehear Bob Schieffer this morning on CBS with Gail King as they're talking about this, talking about Kasich staying in, Kasich, the last great hope of the Republican Party.

 That's why it was all hanging on Ohio last night.